 Her directorial credits are: Broadway Moments, Joseph and the Amazing Technicolor Dreamcoat, Jesus Christ Superstar, Man of LaMancha, Annie, Antything Goes, The Sound of Music, Music Man, Guys & Dolls, Tinttypes, Jerry's Girls, Side by Side by Dondheim, My Fair Lady, Jaques Brel, Forum, and Same Time Next Year.
 Maureen performed locally at the Edgerton Center, Westport Country Playhouse, Downtown Cabaret Theatre and at the Ivoryton Playhouse.

-Tim O'Connor, Vice Chairman, Retail Performance Solutions
+Tim O'Connor, Vice Chair, Retail Performance Solutions,

 Thomas Errichetti, Treasurer, Kuchma Corp.